 Vote

-Any Canadian citizen, 18 or older, who lives in Ontario can vote.
+Any Canadian citizen, 18 or older can vote.
 Voting is a right and a responsibility to take part in the political process.
 For more information on voting (including voter registration and accessible voting), candidates, and more, visit www.elections.on.ca.

 Get Informed

-Health is often a top priority for voters, and a strong public health system improves health opportunities for all.
-Investing in public health not only promotes well-being but also reduces future healthcare costs, making it a smart economic choice.
-Thunder Bay District Health Unit has identified some key public health issues for consideration this election.
-To learn more about why public health matters in the 2025 Ontario election, visit:
+Health is often a top priority for voters, and the federal government shapes policies that impact the health of individuals and communities.
+Investments that strengthen public health and promote well-being improve health opportunities for all of us.
+These investments also reduce future healthcare costs, making them a smart economic choice.
+Thunder Bay District Health Unit has identified some key public health issues for consideration this election (expanded below):

 Food Access